ayaloglu/Climate-Analysis-and-Exploration/README.md

 Do precipitation and station analysis.

+Design a Flask API

-I added the routes to the landing page.
+Add the routes to the landing page.